ProfessorDobby/professordobby.github.io/salarycalc/README.md

 3) If employee Type = permanent then a deduction of 7% on Total_sal will be applicable and for other employee type no deduction applicable

-NOTE:- Make necessary assumption as required-->
+NOTE:- Make necessary assumption as required